Delaunay/mlbaselines/olympus/studies/repro/README.rst

 ``experiment_name`` and ``client``,
 which are required to log the metrics in the database.

-The ``objective`` is the metric that will be used to select the median seeds.
+The ``objective`` is the metric that will be used to verify reproducibility.

-The ``variables`` are the sources of variation that will be investigated.
+The ``variables`` are the sources of variation that will be tested.
 The values passed will serve as the default values while we vary another variable.
 For each variable seperately, we will execute the training with n different seeds (sequential from 1 to n).

-The ``medians`` are the variables that must be investigated first, because we believe that some random states could lead to terrible results (like bad weights initialization).
+The ``resumable`` option tells the pipeline if it should run tests for resumption as well.
-For each variable in ``medians``, many different values will be tried and the seed corresponding to the median objective will then be used in later experiments for the other variables.
-Order them from most critical ones to least critical ones if you have many.
+The tiny example trains in a single step so there is no room for resumption.
+For any training with gradient descent you should set ``resumable: 1``.

 The ``defaults`` are default values to pass to all tasks that are not hyperparameters.